Andereoo/WebWatcher365/README.md

 # WebWatcher365

-Simple app to track changes to websites
+WebWatcher365 is a simple app to track updates to websites and, if desired, email updates to a mailing list.